How to find work experience

 - helps them understand how the subjects they study in school link to certain jobs

-- provides an insight into what the world of work is really like and what employers expectations are
+- gives insight into what the world of work is really like and employers' expectations

 - can increase their motivation to do well in school

-- can give them experience which can be useful for their CV and provide referees
+- can give them useful experience for their CV and provide referees

-- will help them appreciate the skills needed to succeed in the labour market
+- helps them appreciate the skills needed to succeed in a job

 Skills in demand